On Induced Subgraphs of Finite Graphs not Containing Large Empty and Complete Subgraphs: Concluding Remarks

 The proof of Theorem \ref{mainthm} above establishes the existence of $c({\cal H})$, but does not provide methods to compute, or estimate it from (the structure of) ${\cal H}$.
 Hence, the next problem is quite interesting, and remained completely open.

 \begin{problem} Develop methods estimating $c({\cal H})$ from ${\cal H}$.
 In particular, is it true, that $c({\cal H})$ may be chosen to be $2^{-|V({\cal H})|}$ ? \end{problem}

 In the proof of Theorem \ref{mainthm} we found a single copy of ${\cal H}$ in the ultraproduct graph ${\cal G}$, because for the present purposes this was enough.
-However, it is easy to see, that ${\cal G}$ contains ``many'' isomorphic copies of each finite graph.
+However, it is easy to see, that ${\cal G}$ contains ``many'' isomorphic copies of ${\cal H}$.
 In that direction the following problem remained open.

 \begin{problem} Suppose ${\cal H}$ is a finite graph and ${\cal G} = \prod_{i \in I}{\cal G}_{i} /{\cal F} $ is an ultraproduct of finite graphs such that if $X \subseteq V({\cal G})$ is decomposable and induces a complete or empty subgraph of ${\cal G}$ then $X$ is small.
 Is it true, that the set of isomorphic copies of ${\cal H}$ in ${\cal G}$ is big in the following sense: there exists $c \in \Re^{+}$ such that if $Y = \langle Y_{i}: i\in I \rangle /{\cal F} \subseteq {}^{|V({\cal H})|}{\cal G}$ is a decomposable subset containing all the isomorphic copies of ${\cal H}$, then Is this true, if we assume further properties of the ultrafilter ${\cal F}$ ? \end{problem}